 An accessible home is one with modifications that lets an individual with disabilities do what he or she wants and needs to do, as independently as possible.
 Service members or veterans with disabilities may be eligible for assistance under one or more Department of Veterans Affairs programs.
 Military OneSource highlights some government and community resources that can provide financial and technical assistance for home modifications to allow for more comfort at home.

-Take the guesswork out of home financing by using a few financial calculators available through Military OneSource.
-These tools will allow you to figure out the numbers for a variety of situations, such as comparing the cost of refinancing your home against the interest you pay on your current loan, computing what your principal payment should be, and determining the estimated payments and interest for an adjustable rate loan.
+Take the guesswork out of home financing by using a few financial calculators available through Military OneSource and the Office of Financial Readiness.
+These tools allow you to figure out the numbers for a variety of situations, such as comparing the cost of refinancing your home against the interest you pay on your current loan, computing what your principal payment should be, and determining the estimated payments and interest for an adjustable rate loan.

 Still have questions or need help finding information?
 Learn more about free personal financial counseling options available through Military OneSource and installation Military and Family Support Centers.
 Access classes, seminars, one-on-one counseling and additional information to help you and your family manage finances, resolve financial problems and reach long-term goals such as buying a home, getting an education and planning for retirement.